amplab-extras/SparkR-pkg/README.md

 *NOTE: As of April 2015, SparkR has been [merged](https://github.com/apache/spark/pull/5096) into Apache Spark and is shipping in an upcoming release (1.4) due early summer 2015.
 This repo currently targets users using released versions of Spark. __This repo no longer accepts new pull requests, and they should now be submitted to [apache/spark](https://github.com/apache/spark); see [here](https://cwiki.apache.org/confluence/display/SPARK/Contributing+to+Spark) for some instructions.__*

+*NOTE: The API from the upcoming Spark release (1.4) will <b>not</b> have the same API as the on in this github repo.
+Initial support for Spark in R be focussed on high level operations instead of low level ETL.
+This may change in the (1.5) version.*

 ## Installing SparkR